kulttuuri/containers-on-the-fly/README.md

 make run-webservers
 ```

 That's it!
 Now you should be able to access the web interface using a browser.
 There will be more information printed on your console after running the `make run-webservers` command.
+If the web servers crash or something happens, then you should only need to run the `make run-webservers` command again.

 ### Automatic Installation: Container Server

-> The automatic installation fo the Container Server
+> The automatic installation of the Container Server has been at least tested with with Ubuntu Linux and MacOS and should work with other Unix systems.
+If you encounter any problems in the installation, then review the make commands to run from the Makefile and manually run the commands.

 The installation procedure of the Container Server is as follows: